 For information on disinfection, see section 3.

 2 Quarantining infected files

 You can configure Sophos Anti-Virus to put infected files into quarantine (i.e. to prevent them from being accessed).
-It can do this in one of two ways:
+It does this by changing the ownership and permissions for the file.